Arabian Angelfish

 The Arabian Angelfish has bold colors but not the dominant personality seen in some other large angels.
 These angelfish are some of the shyest of the Pomacanthus group, but with a friendly disposition.
 Still as with most saltwater fish, they will not tolerate other angelfish and can be very aggressive towards its own kind, unless in a matched pair.
 As they become accustom and comfortable with their tank, they may pick on passive fish and any new tank mates.
 But as long as the pestered fish is not cowering and will still eat, they both should adapt.

 The Arabian Angelfish can reach around 16 inches (41 cm) in the wild and when kept in a large enough tank, but they rarely grow more than 9.6 inches (24 cm) in captivity.
-Still they will need a very large tank to reach its full captive capacity and bright coloration.
+Still they will need a very large tank to reach their full captive capacity and bright coloration.
 These angelfish are more prone to stress than other fish of the same size when not provided with a large amount of swimming room.
 Their more shy nature means they do need to have several hiding areas to feel secure.
-A juvenile can be started in 150 gallons (568 liters), but an adult really needs at least 250 - 300 gallons (950 - 1135 l) for comfort and to achieve its bright adult colors.
+A juvenile can be started in 150 gallons (568 liters), but an adult really needs at least 250 – 300 gallons (950 – 1135 l) for comfort and to achieve its bright adult colors.
 Their shallower water preferences in the wild permit a higher temperature tank than what is needed for deep dwelling fish.
 In most cases, there is no need for a chiller with these fish.

 Arabian Angelfish are generally not considered reef safe.
 However you may be able to keep them with small polyp stony corals (SPS) and very noxious soft corals.
 Of course, those two types of coral are not typically kept together, but a tank full of one or the other would be quite spectacular.
 Keeping your angelfish well fed will also contribute to your corals not looking like an appetizer.